Clever/loofah/README.md

 ## Introduction

-You often need to scrub sensitive information from data.
+You often need to scrub sensitive information from data before it is made openly available.
 For example, you may want to publish errors on [Sentry](https://app.getsentry.com/).
 Before doing this, you should ensure that what you are publishing does not contain fields like passwords, api keys or usernames.
-Loofah provides a number of easily extensible and configurable helper functions to remove these fields.
+Loofah provides a number of easily extensible and configurable helper functions to remove these.

 ## Library Functions